[This post was published in August 2019 and has been updated and revised.]

 The good news is that, regardless of its condition, your old, used appliances can be reused.
 Old appliances that are unusable but in good condition might still be sold or donated to a charity.
 If they cannot be repaired or refurbished cost-effectively, then appliance recycling is a more likely option than selling or donating them.

 The best thing to do with your non-working appliances is to have them professionally disassembled and the materials recycled.
 What you never want to do is to try dumping them someplace you shouldn't.
 In fact, recycling or refurbishing is always better than trying to take them to your local dump, as well.

 And there is the personal health and safety aspect to removing old appliances.
-Summer cleaning shouldn't cause injuries and just moving and lifting a washer or dryer, for example, can be dangerously hard work.
+Winter cleaning shouldn't cause injuries and just moving and lifting a washer or dryer, for example, can be dangerously hard work.

 Oh... and did we already mention that it also requires that you have a vehicle that can accommodate them?

 The fact is, it's far better to have someone else take them for you!